Chan Chich site: Courtyard A-3

-While the other structures were examined before in previous excavations, courtyard A-3 remains untouched until the 2014 excavation.
+While the other structures were examined before in previous excavations, courtyard A-3 remained untouched until the 2014 excavation.
 This large courtyard, located south of the Upper Plaza, contains Structures A-23, A-24, and A-25.
-Examination of the site concludes that the courtyard was occupied in the Late Classic Period through the Terminal Classic period.
-Artifacts extracted from this location are shown on the right, identified as Vessel 1, Vessel 3, Vessel 2, and Vessel 4 starting clockwise from the upper left corner.
-Structure A-23 contains additional knives that archaeologists believe to been constructed by using deer bone, ground stones, and broken bifaces as materials.
+Examination of the site concluded that the courtyard was occupied in the Late Classic Period through the Terminal Classic period.
+Structure A-23 contains additional knives that archaeologists believe to have been constructed by using deer bone, ground stones, and broken bifaces as materials.
 The analysis of structure A-25 and the artifacts found there is unfinished, and information about the location will remain unclear until future excavation of the site is to be held.

-Future Plans
+Future plans

 The main goal of the 2014 excavation was to examine the site, mark down its details, and construct an accurate model of the site.
 The CCAP marked that their expedition as a great success, and plan to examine other aspects of the site such as examining architectural features more in depth and accessing the relationship between them and Maya royalty.